 “He told me that he’d been carrying around my business card that a friend had given him for six months,” said Brad Botes, Principal at Bond & Botes.
 “And just yesterday, he was served with legal papers by one of his creditors.
 And he realized he just had to make the call.
 I could tell it was very difficult for him.
 He’d been a successful businessman, but he was reaching out to a bankruptcy attorney.”

-Bond & Botes, with offices located in Alabama and Mississippi, works primarily with consumers facing serious financial problems.
+Bond & Botes, with affiliated offices located in Alabama and Mississippi, works primarily with consumers facing serious financial problems.
 The firm specializes in Chapter 13 bankruptcy.
 While the process may sound intimidating, it can be a highly effective option for consumers seeking to resolve debilitating debt and move on with their lives.

-Bankruptcy is a Financial Tool, Not a Punishment
+Bankruptcy Is A Financial Tool, Not A Punishment